dotnet/msbuild/documentation/wiki/Controlling-Dependencies-Behavior.md

 ## Access to transitive package references

-The transitive access to dependencies works by default for package dependencies as well.
+The transitive access to references works by default for package references as well.
 This can be opted out via `PrivateAssets=compile` on the `PackageReference` of the concern.
-(More details on [Controlling package dependency assets](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets))
+(More details on [Controlling package dependency assets](https://learn.microsoft.com/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets))

 *Example*: